Kentico/kc-zapierapp/README.md

 #### Step 4

 To send emails to the event attendees, we will need to get the contacts stored in the `attendees_list` element.
 The value of this element will be an array of content item IDs which correspond with the items in step 3's `modular_content` output.
-So, we can use a __Code by Zapier__ step to get the email addresses of the attendees and some other values needed later.
+So, we can use a __Code by Zapier__ step to get the email addresses of the attendees for the next step.

 If you're not familiar with the basics of code steps, please read [Zapier's documentation](https://zapier.com/apps/code/help).
 In the __Input data__ field we can load some values from the trigger to use in javascript: